 Calculate how much time you’ll occupy the home.

 Is it going to be worth it for you in the long term to buy a vacation home?
 Costs for vacationing add up quickly, especially for resort areas in the US as well as abroad, so if it’s an area you’re happy to call your second home, it’s often going to make sense.
+When considering vacation homes, be sure to evaluate the potential income you could earn from renting out the property when you are not using it, as this can significantly offset your expenses.

 However, do your due diligence and go through your calendar to figure out how much time you’re going to realistically spend in your second home.
 If it ends up being two or three long weekends per year, it might be better to stick with a hotel.
 If it’s going to be consecutive weeks or multiple longer stays in a year, then you’re probably on the right track with your intentions.
+Additionally, owning a vacation home allows you the flexibility to enjoy the property for your own personal use whenever it is not rented out.

 Can you use it as a vacation rental?

 Some HOAs and cities are cracking down on Airbnb’s and other short-term rental properties.
-If you’ve considered making some rental income when you aren’t occupying the home, it’s important to ensure you’re within your property’s usage restrictions.
+If you’ve considered making some rental income when you aren’t occupying the home, it’s important to ensure you’re within your vacation rental property’s usage restrictions.

 Strategize your ability to claim the mortgage interest and taxes

 So, if you rent out the home fewer than 140 days of the year, your two weeks per year is the minimum to stay there.
 But if you rent out your home, say, 200 days of the year, you must occupy it for at least 20 days yourself.
+When renting out your property, you are also required to collect and remit occupancy taxes according to local regulations.

 The sweet spot, if you’re able, is staying for 33 days.
 Then you’re able to rent it out for a maximum of 330 days, totaling 363 days of the year.